 Men and women have distinct health and welfare needs and concerns related to their gender and biological sex.
 This is illustrated by different rates of injury, illness and mortality; different attitudes towards health and other risks; the way each group uses health services; and differences in their health outcomes and wellbeing.

-Around 1 in 2 Australian males had 1 or more of the 10 selected chronic conditions in 2017–18
+49% of Australian males have 1 or more of 10 selected chronic conditions, in 2020–21

-Almost half of Australian females (49%) had 1 or more of the 10 selected chronic conditions in 2017–18.
+56% of Australian females have 1 or more of 10 selected chronic conditions, in 2020–21

 21% of females reported having an anxiety disorder in the previous 12 months, in 2020–21